 Join the Supp Lab!

-I am currently on sabbatical until Fall 2021, but I hope to take on a few research assistants during the 2021-2022 academic year, to work on the NSF project on bird migration and eastern redcedar expansion.
+I hope to take on a few research assistants during the 2021-2022 academic year, to work on the NSF project on bird migration and eastern redcedar expansion.
 I will likely also take on 1-2 summer students in 2022, who can interact with the Anderson Summer Scholars and can develop questions related to bird migration, eastern redcedar spread, and possibly with a science communication or journalism component (with our collaborators at Kent State University).
 Send me an email or just ask if you are curious!